Home Aplos Short What Is A Capitalization Policy?

 • Improvements

-Capitalization policies will differ by organization.
-But every organization must select a lifespan for a fixed asset that is within reason and best represents an asset’s true economic usefulness.
+Capitalization policies will differ by organization, but every organization must select a lifespan for a fixed asset that is within reason and best represents an asset’s true economic usefulness.
 Industry guidelines and a nonprofit or church’s maintenance and replacement policies can also help with this determination.

 You may also like